OpenBazaar/OpenBazaar-Installer/README.md

 This repository is not to install the software, but to BUILD the installer itself.
 We will make downloadable installer executables available at https://openbazaar.org.

-This creation script has only been tested running on OS X Yosemite.
+This creation script has been tested running on OS X Yosemite, Win32, Win64.

 ## Linux